 In addition to the main components of a GTM strategy, there are several other factors to consider when launching a new product or service in the SaaS and subscription economy.

-Digital Presence: Ensuring a strong online presence is crucial in today's digital world.
-This includes having a well-designed and user-friendly website and a presence on social media platforms that are popular with the target audience.
-Utilizing search engine optimization (SEO) tactics can also help improve the visibility and ranking of the website in search results.
+Digital Presence: A strong online presence includes having a well-designed and user-friendly website and activity on social media platforms that are popular with the target audience.
+Utilizing search engine optimization (SEO) tactics can also help improve the visibility and ranking of the website in Google.

 Strategic Partnerships: Identifying and building partnerships with complementary businesses or organizations can help increase reach and exposure for the product or service and provide access to new customer segments.

-Sales Enablement: Sales enablement involves providing the sales team with the necessary resources and training to sell a product or service effectively.
-This includes sales collateral and training on the product or service and the sales process.
+Sales Enablement: Sales enablement involves providing the sales team with the necessary resources and training to sell a product or service effectively, including sales collateral and training on the product or service and the sales process.
 Sales enablement helps improve the overall customer experience and drives revenue growth by ensuring that the sales team has the tools and knowledge they need to sell the product or service.

 Customer experience and support: Providing a positive customer experience and offering high-quality customer service and support can help increase customer satisfaction and loyalty, leading to increased retention and potentially even upselling opportunities.